-The region of La Mancha is considered as the top producer of garlic in Spain.
+The region of La Mancha is considered the top producer of garlic in Spain.
 In fact, a celebration called the International Garlic Fair is held there every August or September.

-A town in Cuenca is considered as the garlic capital of Spain.
+A town in Cuenca is considered the garlic capital of Spain.
 It is no other than Las Pedroñeras.